CARDAMOM-framework/CARDAMOM/MANUAL/CARDAMOM C developer guide.md

 MD=CARDAMOM_MODEL_LIBRARY(<newmodelid>,[],1);
 ```

 (where <newmodelid> is the ID for your new model).
 This will ensure new model parameter/pool info is registered in matlab.
+This function can be used later in your analysis, see examples in the sections 'make a new model'.

 ### Add more pools to the model